CIRAIG/IWP_Reborn/Methodology/Climate change.md

 such as the PEF and GHG protocol.

 ### 3.4 The case of temporary storage of carbon
-SOme LCI datasets offer the use of temporary carbon storage flows (e.g., Correction flow for delayed emission of fossil carbon dioxide).
+Some LCI datasets offer the use of temporary carbon storage flows (e.g., Correction flow for delayed emission of fossil carbon dioxide).
 These flows are expressed in kgy.
 They are only characterized at the damage level (so for human health and ecosystem quality).
 They are attributed a negative CF for their short term impact, equal to the CF of their corresponding flow divided by 100 (because the flows are per year and our climate change short term impact is on 100